rAzoR8/SpvGenTwo/README.md

 # SpvGenTwo

-SpvGenTwo is a [SPIR-V](https://www.khronos.org/registry/spir-v/) building and parsing library written in C++17 with only `stddef.h` as dependencies.
+SpvGenTwo is a [SPIR-V](https://www.khronos.org/registry/spir-v/) building and parsing library written in C++17 with only `stddef.h` as dependency.
 No STL or other 3rd-Party library needed.
 The library comes with its own set of SPIR-V definitions generated from the [machine readable grammar](https://github.com/KhronosGroup/SPIRV-Headers/blob/master/include/spirv/unified1/spirv.core.grammar.json) and therefore does not require any `vulkan` or `spirv-headers` includes.
 The generator can be found here: [rustspvgen](https://github.com/rAzoR8/rustspvgen).

 I built this library as a 'slim' **backend** for runtime material/shader-editors (like [Proto](https://twitter.com/SiNGUL4RiTY/status/1246492443811422208)) to avoid introducing enormous libraries like [DXC](https://github.com/microsoft/DirectXShaderCompiler) (including LLVM and Frontend) or [SPIRV-Tools](https://github.com/KhronosGroup/SPIRV-Tools) to the codebase.